 Check the latest information on Park Hopping

-Park Hopping will be available in 2021, but it will be slightly different.
-For those readers unfamiliar with Park Hopping, Park Hopper tickets allow guests to visit more than 1 park at Walt Disney World each day.
-In the morning, you can visit the Magic Kingdom, but then visit Epcot for an evening stroll and dinner.
+Park Hopping restarted in 2021 but is operating slightly differently.
+For those readers unfamiliar with Park Hopping, Park Hopper tickets allow guests to visit more than one park at Walt Disney World each day.
+You can visit the Magic Kingdom in the morning, but visit Epcot for an evening stroll and dinner.

 Guests will still need to make a Disney Park Pass Reservation for their first park each day, and they must enter this park before trying to enter another.
 Guests will then be able to enter a second park during Park Hopper Hours.
-Park Hopping Hours are subject to change, but initially, they will be between 2 pm to close at all parks.
+Park Hopping Hours are subject to change but have been operating from 2 pm to close at all parks.
 Park Hopping will be subject to park capacity, and Disney advises you to check My Disney Experience for the latest information.

 Don’t forget a face covering

 Who would have anticipated face masks would be essential to enter Walt Disney World?

 Face masks for a short period had become unnecessary when visiting Walt Disney World, but the rules have changed again.
 This will likely change regularly during the coming months, and we suggest checking the latest guidance before you visit.
 At the time of writing, the following rules are in place: